Ameek94/BOBE/docs/source/index.rst

 To begin, follow the :doc:`installation` guide to get BOBE installed on your system.
 After that, you can learn most of what you need from the examples section (start with :doc:`examples/quickstart` and continue from there).
-If you need more details about any specific functionality, the User Guide should have you covered.
+If you need more details about any specific functionality, the User Guide (currently in development) should have you covered.

 .. toctree::
    :maxdepth: 1